tlevine/www.thomaslevine.com/content/!/data-catalog-dead-links/index.md

 I tried querying the APIs for all of these sites.
-I couldn't do this for some of the sites, mainly because they required authorization (lolz open data) that I did not have.
+I couldn't do this for some of the sites, mainly because they required authorization (lolz open data) that I did not have or because the URL I found for the catalog did not correspond with the domain for the CKAN or Socrata API.
 I continued with all of the sites for which I could get the data;
 this wound up being
 44 CKAN catalogs and